 Jared Leto is an actor who is fairly rated, although yet to discover his full potential.
-However, he’s been in some truly amazing pieces of film-making.
-In many movies, like ‘Dallas Buyers Club’ or ‘Requiem for a Dream’, are where he does an aptly supporting, yet highly powerful roles.
+However, he’s been involved in some truly amazing filmmaking.
+In many movies, like ‘Dallas Buyers Club’ or ‘Requiem for a Dream,’ are where he does an aptly supporting yet highly powerful role.
 In others, he plays major leads and drives the movie.
 Like ‘Mr.Nobody’.
 Before entering the limelight, he did a few blink-and-miss parts in some iconic movies like ‘Fight Club’ and ‘American Psycho’.
-However whatever the movie is, he never fails to make a mark
+However, whatever the movie is, he never fails to make a mark

-Although ‘Suicide Squad’ didn’t surpass expectations, his portrayal of The Joker after the iconic Hearth Ledger’s portrayal in The Dark Knight gained the acknowledgement it deserves.
-His method acting made the headlines and acted as a marketing strategy for Warner Bros.
-He has already proved his worth as an actor by performing wide range of roles from psychotic villain to drug addict, transgender AIDS patient to clever con-man.
+Although ‘Suicide Squad’ didn’t surpass expectations, his portrayal of The Joker after the iconic Heath Ledger’s portrayal in The Dark Knight gained the acknowledgment it deserves.
+His method of acting made the headlines and acted as a marketing strategy for Warner Bros.
+He has already proved his worth as an actor by performing a wide range of roles, from psychotic villains to drug addicts and transgender AIDS patients to clever con men.
 His spellbinding performance in Mr. Nobody is highly underrated.
 Amidst such stellar performances and terrific movies, let’s list down the top 10 Jared Leto movies.

 10. Lonely Hearts (2006)

 Amongst a good star cast, Jared Leto plays Ray Fernandez in ‘Lonely Hearts’.
 He is a simple con man who searches for lonely ladies with a bit of cash.
-Relationship of Ray and Martha, played by Salma Hayek is the stand-out point of the movie.
-Presence of John Travolta as the protagonist is an added advantage to the film.
-The movie is based on a true story, and is written and directed by Todd Robinson.
+The relationship between Ray and Martha, played by Salma Hayek, is the stand-out point of the movie.
+The presence of John Travolta as the protagonist is an added advantage to the film.
+The movie is based on a true story and is written and directed by Todd Robinson.
 He is the off-screen grandson of one of the characters in the movie, Buster Robinson.
 Despite not being highly rated, the movie deserves a better perspective.
-It is a definite worth watch for the outstanding acting of Leto and Hayek and its powerful, startling moments of human brutality.
+It is definitely worth watching for the outstanding acting of Leto and Hayek and its powerful, startling moments of human brutality.

 9. Highway (2002)